jnickg/dungen-core/README.md

 # DunGen Core
 > _The .NET Core implementation of DunGen_

+_NOTE: This is currently a work in progress.
+See our test site [here](https://dungen-core.herokuapp.com/)_

 DunGen is framework powering the world's best random dungeon generator.
 Designed to be both easy-to-use, and highly customizable, and portable to any game system (both tabletop and desktop), it's the last dungeon generator you'll ever need.
 # About the Framework
 The DunGen framework consists of multiple components: